 Netgear EX8000: Detail photos

 OK, maybe two touches, but setting up the EX8000 is simple via WPS.
-You only need to press on the WPS button of the existing router, then on the same button of the extender itself, and after about a minute, the two will work together.
+You only need to press the WPS button of the existing router, then the same button of the extender itself, and after about a minute, the two will work together.

 The extender automatically uses the router’s Wi-Fi network (username and password) as its own.
 The result is, from a user’s perspective, the Wi-Fi network automatically gets larger.

 The EX8000 follows the same rules as a mesh system in terms of where you should place it from the router.
 You can also use the NETGEAR Wi-Fi Analytics mobile app (for Android and iOS) to find out the best location.

 In my testing with a few routers, the extender also automatically used its 4×4 5GHz to connect to the router at close range.
 Interestingly, when I moved it further away.
 It switched to the 2×2 band for this connection.

 As it turned out, the extender automatically picks whichever band that works best for the signal strength at a particular location and dedicates it as the back-haul.